michaeltelford/cli_progress_bar/README.md

 There are many out there but progress bar...

 - Is fully customisable with sensible defaults out of the box
+- Has good [examples](https://github.com/michaeltelford/cli_progress_bar/tree/master/EXAMPLES.md) to copy and paste from
 - Has zero dependencies
-- Has good examples and documentation
 - Is heavily unit tested

 ## Installation